omeka/omeka-s-enduser/content/vocabularies.md

 - and any comments you have.

 ### Vocabulary Import
-Omeka S will import propertly formatted vocabularies/ontologies. rdfs:Class and rdfs:Property data will be available.
+Omeka S will import properly formatted vocabularies/ontologies. rdfs:Class and rdfs:Property data will be available.

 For Web Ontology Language (OWL) data, Omeka S will store only the RDF/S super-Properties and -Classes.
 Omeka S does not enforce any declaration or inferencing rules from OWL.
 Thus, for example, an owl:Class is treated in Omeka S like an rdfs:Class.